 B12 provides businesses and professionals with an all-in-one solution for digitizing various aspects of their operations and maintaining a powerful online presence that drives more clients and revenue.
-It starts with a stunning, responsive website, which we’ll have ready for you in as little as two weeks.
-We also offer digital marketing services such as SEO, copywriting, and blogging.
+It starts with a stunning, responsive website, which you can see in less than 60 seconds.
+We also offer services such as SEO, expert web design, copywriting, and blogging.

 To streamline your business operations, we offer a lineup of advanced tools for online scheduling, contact management, billing and payments, customizable forms, live chat, and more.
-Signup with B12 today to get started, or visit our resource center for more relevant and timely guides on small business management.
+Sign up with B12 today to get started, or visit our resource center for more relevant and timely guides on business management and emerging technologies.